tojkuv/the-rust-book/generic-types-traits-lifetimes/README.md

 Lifetime names for struct fields always need to be declared after the `impl` keyword and then used after the strct's name, because those lifetimes are part of the struct's type.

 In method signatures inside the `impl` block, references might be tied to the lifetime of references in the struct's fields, or they might be independent.
-In addition, the lifetime elision rules often make it so that lifetime annotations aren't necessary in method signatures.
+In addition, the lifetime elision rules often make it so that lifetime annotations aren'_t necessary in method signatures.
 Let's look at some examples using the struct named `ImportantExcerpt` that we defined in Listing 10-25.

 First, we'll use a method named `level` whose only parameter is a reference to `self` and whose return value is an `i32`, which is not a reference to anything: